 The Default Unit processes the following:

-UD-possession Judgments; UD-Money Judgments; Stipulated Judgments; Auto Deficiency; Common Counts- Open Book; Subrogation; Claim & Delivery; Bad Checks; Contracts; Personal Injury- Property Damage; 998 Offer to Compromise; Renewal of Judgment; Summary Judgments; Sister State Judgments; and Confession of Judgment (CCP 1132).
+UD-possession Judgments; UD-Money Judgments; Stipulated Judgments; Auto Deficiency; Common Counts- Open Book; Subrogation; Claim & Delivery; Bad Checks; Contracts; Personal Injury- Property Damage; 998 Offer to Compromise; Renewal of Judgment; Summary Judgments; Sister State Judgments; Labor Judgments, Judgment by State Bar, Confession of Judgment (CCP 1132), Summary Judgments-Criminal, and Summary Judgments-Tax Collector's Office.
 The Default Unit also schedules the hearing date for Default Prove-Up.

 Email: firstname.lastname@example.org if you need to contact the Default unit.
 Include the case number, case name, Judgment type and your status request in the body of the email.